zannloo/tp/docs/DeveloperGuide.md

 ### **Effort Savings through Reuse**

-A notable aspect of our project was the efficient use of custom components, which contributed to a significant reduction in the overall effort.
+A notable aspect of our project was the efficient use of custom logics, which contributed to a significant reduction in the overall effort.

-- **Path Component:** We introduced the `Path` component, which includes subclasses for managing both **absolute** and **relative** paths.
-This component played a crucial role in managing navigation and executing dynamic commands within our application.
+- **Path package:** We introduced the `path` package, which includes subclasses for managing both **absolute** and **relative** paths.
+This package played a crucial role in managing navigation and executing dynamic commands within our application.

-- **ChildrenManager Component:** The component was instrumental in representing the hierarchical structure in our application.
-We successfully leveraged this component to perform operations related to child entities, optimizing the handling of students within groups and groups within the ProfBook.
+- **ChildrenManager Class:** The class was instrumental in representing the hierarchical structure in our application.
+We successfully leveraged this class to perform operations related to child entities, optimizing the handling of students within groups and groups within the ProfBook.

-- **TaskListManager Component:** This component streamlines task management and allocation by providing a consistent and unified interface for handling tasks throughout the application.
+- **TaskListManager class:** This class streamlines task management and allocation by providing a consistent and unified interface for handling tasks throughout the application.

-Reusing these components enhanced project efficiency and maintainability.
+Reusing these logics enhanced project efficiency and maintainability.